Friday, October 12, 2018

 "A Wealth of History! "

 "Plan on spending at least two hours looking at this museum.
-You will find pictures articles, instruments, clothing, and more about these talented musicians.
-It helps clear up all that was going on in that area and how it affected the music.
+Pictures, articles, instruments, clothing, and more about these talented musicians will be found.
+It helps clear up everything happening in that area and how it affects the music.
 Don't miss this place."

 A Visitor from Daytona Beach, Florida